Nach Baliye 9: After Sanaya Irani-Mohit Sehgal, Sanam Johar-Abigail Shoot For Premiere Episode!

 Sanam Feels Nostalgic

-He further said, "I am absolutely thrilled to be a part of the grand premier for this year's Nach Baliye 9 with Abigail Pande.
-After being the runner up on the last edition, it is an honor to be a part of it, as all our memories came rushing back from 2 years ago.
+He further said, "I am absolutely thrilled to be a part of the grand premiere for this year's Nach Baliye 9 with Abigail Pande.
+After being the runner-up on the last edition, it is an honor to be a part of it, as all our memories came rushing back from two years ago.
 Nostalgia is the word!"

 (Images Source: Instagram)